-The second book, Microsoft Azure Network Security published by Microsoft Press and written by two of Microsoft’s leading Azure network security experts.
+The third book, Microsoft Azure Network Security published by Microsoft Press and written by two of Microsoft’s leading Azure network security experts.
 You can purchase this book from Amazon here.

-This book features expert, start-to-finish guidance for every Azure cloud environment, regardless of size or complexity, and cover the following Azure network security concepts:
+This book features expert, start-to-finish guidance for every Azure cloud environment, regardless of size or complexity, and covers the following Azure network security concepts: